-- 11.1 Drivers must have competed at, and successfully completed two qualifying events in the current Indoor/Outdoor season to be eligible for the series final.
-In the case of multiples, each pony/horse must have successfully competed at, and completed two qualifying indoor competitions in the current season to be eligible (not necessarily in the combination to be used at the final). - 11.2 The organisers of the final Championship event, reserve the right to issue invitations to further drivers as they see fit. - 11.3 A Club wishing to host the final must have held a qualifier for the final during the current season.
+- 11.1 The combination must have competed at, and successfully completed two qualifying events in the current Indoor/Outdoor season to be eligible for the series final.
+In the case of multiples, each pony/horse must have successfully competed at, and completed two qualifying indoor competitions in the current season to be eligible (not necessarily in the combination to be used at the final). - 11.2 A Competitor may drive in a smaller combination in the final in the case of injury, supported by a veterinary certificate, to one equine in a multiple.
+For example, a competitor may drive as a pair or tandem in the case of an injury to a horse/pony in a team; or a competitor may drive as a single in the case of an injury to a horse/pony in a pair or tandem. - 11.3 A Club wishing to host the final must have held a qualifier for the final during the current season.